Dieter Stein

 Dieter Stein (born 1967 in Ingolstadt) is a German journalist, publisher, editor-in-chief and founder of the right wing newspaper Junge Freiheit.
 He is associated with the German New Right.

 Stein grew up in Bavaria and Baden-Württemberg and studied political science and history at Albert Ludwigs University of Freiburg from 1989 to 1993.
 In 1986, Stein founded the Junge Freiheit as a reaction to the "dominance of the leftist '68 generation".
 In 1990, Stein founded the Junge Freiheit Verlag GmbH, a publisher for his newspaper.
 He became the CEO of the company.
 The newspaper has been published in Berlin since 1994.
+Junge Freiheit is now the largest explicitly conservative weekly in Germany.
+An analysis by German press agency dpa, which was published in Die Welt called the paper "the ideological mothership" of right-wing populism in the country.

+Since 2007, Stein has been the chairman of the Foundation for Conservative Education and Research (Förderstiftung Konservative Bildung und Forschung, FKBF), a research foundation that has set up the Bibliothek des Konservatismus, Germany's largest library of literature by conservative, right-wing and libertarian authors from the 18th to the 21st century with more than 30.000 publications in their catalogue stock.

 Stein is married and has 4 children.